About us

 Derek

 Derek moved to Big Sky, Montana in the Summer of 2005 to pursue the dream of living in the mountains and skiing big mountains.
-Over the past several years he has led over 500 tours into Yellowstone National Park.
+Over the past several years he has led over 1000 tours into Yellowstone National Park.
 Derek is a graduate of Montana State University in nearby Bozeman, Montana where he earned a Bachelor’s Degree in Environmental Studies and Natural Sciences.
 He was drawn to MSU for the opportunity to take courses specific to the Greater Yellowstone Ecosystem.
-Derek has a love for ecology and embraces the opportunity to discuss the parks intact ecology with anyone who will listen!
+Derek has a love for ecology and embraces the opportunity to chat about Yellowstone with anyone who will listen!

 After college, Derek interned for an adventure eco-travel company based out of Boulder, Colorado.
-Since then he has led many trips all over the American West and Yellowstone National Park.
+Since then he has led trips all over the American West and of course Yellowstone National Park.

-When Derek is not in Yellowstone you can find him snowboarding in Big Sky, exploring the deserts of the American Southwest, traveling, scuba diving in Costa Rica, or working on a TV set in Hollywood!
-Derek is still an active member of the Cinematographers Union and occasionally will leave Montana to work on television production.
-He has worked for NBC on the 2018 Winter Olympics, The Emmys, NFL Network, The Kelly Clarkson Show, and many more!
+When Derek is not in Yellowstone you can find him snowboarding in Big Sky, exploring the deserts of the American Southwest, traveling, scuba diving, or working on a TV set in Hollywood!
+Derek is still an active member of the Cinematographers Guild and occasionally will leave Montana to work on a television production.

 Guide